 Do Invest In A Separate Device For Work/Personal Use or Implement Other Security Practices

 If you are unable to have two separate devices for personal and work use, there are other security measures you can take.
-VPN, Firewalls and a good antivirus software can be your saviours in protecting and blocking unknown malware.
+VPN for Mac, Firewalls and a good antivirus software can be your saviours in protecting and blocking unknown malware.